 Post-Bariatric Plastic Surgery

-Dr. Kenkel sees many post-bariatric surgery and other weight loss patients at his Dallas practice who have overcome obesity but need plastic surgery to complete their body transformation.
+Dr. Kenkel sees many post-bariatric surgery and other weight loss patients at his Dallas and Frisco practice.
+These men and women have overcome obesity but need plastic surgery to complete their body transformation.
 Bulky, sagging skin commonly stays behind after significant weight loss, distorting the contours of the newly slimmer body.
 This can cause discomfort and discouragement, making it very difficult to fully enjoy the hard-earned weight loss.

 How will surgery after weight loss help?